junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The lights are so bright that the sun would be ashamed of its dimness.
 Dean doesn't want to close his eyes, not this time. *If it burns, then let it burn.* He decides.

-He keeps looking at Castiel, at his body that is too giant, at his face that is too high above in the mid-air, at the wings that spread wide and cast long shadows, at the rings that reflect silvery and spin like stars on orbits.
+He keeps looking at Castiel, at his body that is too giant, at his face that is too high above in the mid-air, at the wings that spread wide and cast long shadows, at the rings that reflect silvery and spin like stars on galaxy orbits.
 Dean looks at Castiel as he is, in all the forms that he is, as a whole.
 He takes everything that is Castiel all in as if those are going to be the last things his eyes might ever see again -- which might be true.
-But he needs to see him, to time it right.
+He needs to see him to time the next part right.
+But more importantly, he needs to see him.

-The lights start cover the wings, and the rings reflect as brightly, as though these angelic parts all start melting together into the grace.
+The lights start cover the wings, then the rings shimmering as brightly, as though these angelic parts all start melting together into the grace.

 Slowly and surely, Cas's grace is expelled from his body by the incantation, as the spell works its magic.
-The flowing lights shift in the air, swirling as if they have life of their own, twisting and floating, like the way solar winds blow in the space, like the dazzling shape of aurora lights shifting on the firmament.
+The flowing lights shift in the air, swirling as if they have lives of their own, twisting and floating, like the way solar winds blow in the space, like the dazzling shape of aurora lights shifting on the firmament.
 They circle around Cas's body, hesitant about leaving.
 Then they start moving upward, toward the direction of Heaven.

-Dean is already moving toward the impala as he chants the angel exorcism, by the time the last piece of Cas's grace leaves his body, he has the car trunk wide open, the bowl with mixture of ingredients for the angel summoning spell setting on the drawing is pre-prepared and ready to go.
-He throws the lighter into the bowl, watching the flame jumps high around the mixture.
+Dean is already moving toward the impala as he chants the angel exorcism, by the time the last thread of Cas's grace leaves his body, he already had the car trunk wide open, and the bowl with the mixture of ingredients for the angel summoning spell setting on the drawing is long pre-prepared and ready to go.
+He throws a litten match into the bowl, watching the flame jumps high from the mixture of herbs.

 Outside, Cas's grace starts moving back, lowering from the sky.

 Dean holds his breath and waits.
-Part of his brain never stops wandering off, panicking about what if the summoning doesn't work and Cas's grace ends up at the door of the Heaven, where other angels spot him and kill him again.
+Part of his brain never stops wandering off, panicking about what if the summoning doesn't work and Cas's grace ends up at the door of the Heaven, where other angels would spot him and kill him again.
 He doesn't realize he starts praying again, just repeatedly thinking, *Please, Cas.
 Please, work.
 Please, come back.*

 As Cas's grace flies away and hovers back, his body collapses down as if a mountain falls.
-Without control of a living mind, the legs slump, the body drops, the arms limp, the shoulder crashes.
+Without control of a living mind, the body drops, the legs slump, the arms limp, the shoulder crashes.
 The ground shakes like an earthquake.
 The sound of avalanche.

 Dean is startled, he is petrified.
 Dean only belatedly realizes he forgets to consider how to prevent this giant body from hitting the ground hard, from being hurt by the collision.
 Though, with his tiny shape, he doubts there is anything he could have done.
 He hates the thought that Cas's form might be injured in the process by the slightest because of his carelessness. *Please.* He can only hope.